 This is as entrenched in the culture, that even good friends say the same things.
 I’m not the only one to notice this; mommy blogs abound with similar stories.
 They usually offer an explanation why their kid is small: he’s adopted and didn’t have a great start in life (sorry to hear; happy he’s doing so well now!), she’s taller than fatter, etc.

 I used to say something like that, too.
 Now, I don’t.
-No matter how often I say that “it’s not a competition” or that “there’s room under the soon for everyone”, they would still go on about how big X or Y baby is.
+No matter how often I say that “it’s not a competition” or that “there’s room under the sun for everyone”, they would still go on about how big X or Y baby is.

 Why is being big such a good thing?
 I was reading somewhere that it is, historically, connected to the idea that, as a mother, you’re doing the right things.
 Fat baby=healthy baby, in the popular culture.
 Growing up, my grandma (from another culture altogether) had the same idea: I used to live with her (in a different city) for close to 1/2 year every year.
-When I went home to my mom, she would put me on a diet, because she thought I was unhealthily fat.
+When I went home to my physician mom, she would put me on a diet, because she thought I was unhealthily fat.
 That was a lot of fun, to be sure!
 So now, I’m trying really hard to close my ears and brain to the US typical baby conversation.
 I don’t want to ever overfeed my daughter, just because people think that babies, and adults, in general, must be giants to be worthy of attention.